AlexFiliakov/MostlyOptimalBlog/content/insurance-limit-selection-through-ergodicity-when-the-99p9th-percentile-isnt-enough.md

 ## Appendix — Additional Diagrams for the Curious

-I simulated a lot more configurations than I presented in this blog post, so I’m posting them all for the curious as an appendix.
+I simulated a lot more configurations than I presented in this article, so I’m posting them all for the curious as an appendix.

 ### \$500K Deductible with Additional Configurations